xrdocs/ncs5500/_tutorials/introducing-nc57-48q2d-lc.md

 `Note: 1G support on the SFP56 will be availble later release`

 #### QSFP56DD Ports
 Apart from the low speed SFP form factors, the line card variant is also equipped with 2 Nos. of QSFP56DD ports supporting upto 400G.
-The ports are back compitable with QSFP28 and support 40G/ 100G, 200G and breakout options.
+The ports are backward compitable with QSFP+/QSFP28 and support 40G/100G, 200G and breakout options.

 ### Internal Architecture